DR. TYSON COBB, MD

 One of the World’s Leading Experts

 Dr. Tyson Cobb, certified by the American Board of Orthopedic Surgeons, began his career at the Texas Tech School of Medicine.
 After graduating, he simultaneously completed his surgical residency and earned his MS in Biomedical Sciences at the renowned Mayo Clinic.
 Following these accomplishments, he obtained further expertise with a Fellowship in Hand, Upper Extremity and Microvascular Surgery at the University of Texas.
-He relocated to the Davenport and Quad Cities area in 2000 to join the Orthopaedic Specialists team, where he currently serves as the Director of the Hand and Upper Extremity Center.
+He relocated to the Davenport and Quad Cities area in 2000 to join the Orthopaedic Specialists team, where he served as the Director of the Hand and Upper Extremity Center.
 Dr. Cobb is frequently invited to lecture and instruct skilled surgeons from around the globe in the techniques and technology he has devoted his career to developing.
 By helping to advance the field of minimally invasive hand and upper extremity surgery, he hopes to improve the quality of life for patients around the world.

 →Click here to view C.V.